Celebrating Valentines Day..!!!

 Every year Valentine day is celebrated on 14th February in every year.
 Valentine day also called Day of Saint valentine or the Saint Valentine's Feast.

-Valentine's Day is known as a important cultural, religious and commercial celebration of romance and romantic love in many regions around the world, although it's not a public holiday in any country because its just a day which is celebrated for expressing only love.
+Valentine's Day is known as a important cultural, religious and commercial celebration of romance and romantic love in many regions around the world, although it's not a public holiday in any country because its just a day which is celebrated for

 Valentine is associated with various Martyrdom stories which are presented in Martyrologies where was a written account of Saint Valentine of Rome detention for performing weddings for soldiers, who were disallowed to marry and for ministering to Christians tortured under the Roman Empire.